MeltwaterArchive/storyplayer/modules/provisioning/adding-more-engines.md

 $obj = new fqClassName($st);
 {% endhighlight %}

-For example, the _$engineName_ of "ansible" becomes the fully-qualified class name of _DataSift\Storyplayer\ProvisioningLib\Provisioners\AnsibleProvisioner.
+For example, the _$engineName_ of "ansible" becomes the fully-qualified class name of _DataSift\Storyplayer\ProvisioningLib\Provisioners\AnsibleProvisioner_.

 Each provisioner needs to implement just one public method, _provisionHosts()_.
 This method accepts a single _ProvisioningDefinition_ object, and executes all of the steps required to provision every host listed in the provisioning definition.